jpasqua/FauxVT/Instructions.md

 	[<img src="images/SW/Inverted.png" width="256">](images/SW/Inverted.png)

 * **Install a Terminal emulator**.
 These are the two terminal emulators I recommend:
     * The first is the wonderful [VT100 Simulator](https://github.com/larsbrinkhoff/terminal-simulator) by [Lars Brinkhoff](https://github.com/larsbrinkhoff).
 It is a faithful software simulation of the VT100 hardware including the original firmware ROM.
 Do you want to get in and use the setup menus like the old days?
 This is the way to go!
+Lars points at that the simulator is "somewhat experimental and the performance running on a Raspberry Pi could use some attention from an expert."
     * The second is the very aptly named [**C**ool-**R**etro-**T**erm](https://github.com/Swordfish90/cool-retro-term) by [Filippo Scognamiglio](https://github.com/Swordfish90).
 From GitHub: "cool-retro-term is a terminal emulator which mimics the look and feel of the old cathode tube screens.
 It has been designed to be eye-candy, customizable, and reasonably lightweight."
 * Optional: Create desktop icons for your terminal emulators, or choose one and automatically launch it full screen when the window system launches.